 Upon the adoption of the 1993 Non-Employee Directors' Plan, the five nonemployee directors then serving were each granted a stock option to purchase 15,750 shares of Common Stock at an exercise price of \$8.57 per share, the fair market value of the Common Stock on the date of grant.
-In addition, each new Non-Employee Director, on the date of his or her election to the Board of Directors, automatically will be granted a stock option to purchase 15,750 shares of Common Stock at an exercise price equal to the fair market value of the Common Stock at an exercise price equal to the fair market value of the Common Stock is based on market quotations.
-On November 2, 1995, the Board of Directors' Plan to increase the maximum number of shares issuable thereunder from 157,500 to 210,000 and to provide for the automatic grant at five year intervals of additional stock options to purchase 10,500 shares of Common Stock to each non-employee director who continues to serve on the Board.
+In addition, each new Non-Employee Director, on the date of his or her election to the Board of Directors, automatically will be granted a stock option to purchase 15,750 shares of Common Stock at an exercise price equal to the fair market value of the Common Stock on the date of grant.
+The determination of fair market value of the Common Stock is based on market quotations.
+On November 2, 1995, the Board of Directors adopted, subject to stockholder approval, amendments to the Non-Employee Directors' Plan to increase the maximum number of shares issuable thereunder from 157,500 to 210,000 and to provide for the automatic grant at five year intervals of additional stock options to purchase 10,500 shares of Common Stock to each non-employee director who continues to serve on the Board.
 At December 31, 1995, 15,750 options had been exercised under the 1993 Non-Employee Directors' Plan.